What are access reviews?

-Azure Active Directory (Azure AD) access reviews enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignments.
-User's access can be reviewed on a regular basis to make sure only the right people have continued access.
+Access reviews in Azure Active Directory (Azure AD), part of Microsoft Entra, enable organizations to efficiently manage group memberships, access to enterprise applications, and role assignments.
+User's access can be reviewed regularly to make sure only the right people have continued access.

 Here's a video that provides a quick overview of access reviews:

 Why are access reviews important?